 Our revenues and operating results could vary significantly from quarter to quarter because of a variety of factors, many of which are outside of our control.
 As a result, comparing our operating results on a period-to-period basis may not be meaningful.
 In addition, we may not be able to predict our future revenues or results of operations.
 We base our current and future expense levels on our internal operating plans and sales forecasts, and our operating costs are to a large extent fixed.
 As a result, we may not be able to reduce our costs sufficiently to compensate for an unexpected shortfall in revenues, and even a small shortfall in revenues could disproportionately and adversely affect financial results for that quarter.
 Individual products and services, and carrier relationships, represent meaningful portions of our revenues and net loss in any quarter.
-We may incur significant or unanticipated expenses when licenses are renewed.
 In addition, some payments from carriers that we recognize as revenue on a cash basis may be delayed unpredictably.